alphagov/govuk-design-guide/docs/components/attachment.md

   - have visible text

   - have meaningful text

+  - if the link is intended for downloading a file rather than directing to a webpage, specify the file type and size

   Considerations and criteria taken from the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/attachment#accessibility-acceptance-criteria" rel="noopener noreferrer" target="_blank">Component Guide (opens in a new tab)</a>.'